-The Lord gave His Church a goal to strive toward, and that was to become one in Christ.
-Unity is important among the members of the Church, and between a person and the Holy Spirit.
-Through unity, the relationships a person has with his or her spouse, parents, children, employer, coworkers, etc. will be enhanced.
+The Lord gave His Church a goal - to become one in Christ.
+Unity is important among members of the Church, and between an individual and the Holy Spirit.
+Through unity, relationships with a spouse, parents, children, employer, co-workers, etc. will be enhanced.
 When unified in Christ, a person will enjoy the fellowship of the saints and receive the blessings and gifts of the Spirit as promised by the Lord.
 As the saints of God grow in unity, Satan loses his ability to divide and conquer God's people.